EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 ### Getting the data

-To get the data we will import our reads directly from the **NCBI SRA database** (Sequence Read Archive) which is the largest publicly available repository of high throughput sequencing data
+For the illumina reads, the external organization has already uploaded the reads to the **NCBI SRA database** (Sequence Read Archive) which is the largest publicly available repository of high throughput sequencing data.

 To download the data we will use the `fasterq-dump` tool from the SRA-toolkit which should be already installed in your conda environment.
 We know that the accession ID of our samples is **SRR10345480** and **SRR9042863**.